Albion's Big Read: The Program

 - Provide opportunities for diverse groups to come together and interact in meaningful ways

-"Book Hubs" are places in our community where folks in Albion (residents and students alike) can pick up their FREE copy of our 2016 Big Read book, Ray Bradbury's Fahrenheit 451.
-Book Hub locations are posted in September.
+Any Albion resident may receive a FREE copy of the Albion's chosen Big Read title.
+"Book Hubs" are places in our community where folks in Albion (residents and students alike) can pick up their FREE copy.
+Book Hub locations are announced on our social media accounts in September.